anup557/anup557/README.md

 -  My mail id is "anupkundumath@gmail.com".
 -  If someone have some doubts with my code, they can mail me in this mailid.
--  If someone think some other way will run the code faster than this, then please propose the idea, I will be really greatful to learn the new thing.
+-  If someone thinks some other way will run the code faster than this, then please propose the idea, I will be really greatful to learn the new thing.